Authorizations¶

 API scripts to display and edit data.
 API scripts often require root

-privileges, so they are invoked with the sudo
+privileges, so they are invoked with the sudo command.

 It is possible to inspect the sudo configuration for any user by running as root a command like: